India test-fires anti-ballistic missile

 India, China and Pakistan are all nuclear powers.

 India has fought three wars with Pakistan and came close to a fourth one in 2001.
-It lost a brief Himalayan border war with its larger neighbor China in 1962 and has ever since strived to improve its defenses.
+It lost a brief Himalayan border war with its larger neighbour China in 1962 and has ever since strived to improve its defences.

 In recent years, New Delhi has accused China of making hundreds of intrusions along their disputed border.
 However, China denies crossing into Indian territory.